What Does Car Insurance Cover?

 Which part of my policy?
 Comprehensive coverage

 Anything else I need to know?
-Nope, just go ahead and file a claim on the Lemonade app to start the repair process, and request a tow if needed.
+Nope, just go ahead and file a claim on the Lemonade app to start the repair process, and call for roadside assistance if needed.
 If the deer has been injured, call the authorities so they can dispatch someone to assist.

-A deer jumps in front of my car out of nowhere and I swirl to avoid hitting the deer, which immediately causes me to crash into another car.
+I’m driving and I hit a deer, which immediately causes me to crash into another car.

 Is it covered?
 Yes